Dec. 15, 2016

 Have a conventional furnace?
 Skip to the second section titled, “Why your conventional (non-condensing) furnace is leaking water”.

 Need help immediately?
-Give us a call, and we’ll quickly send over one of our certified New Jersey heating experts to fix whatever is causing the water leak.
+Give us a call, and we’ll quickly send over one of our certified furnace repair technician to fix whatever is causing the water leak.

 Why your high-efficiency condensing furnace is leaking waterFirst off, consider yourself lucky.
 It’s normal for high-efficiency furnaces to create condensation during its operation process (hence its name “condensing furnace”) so the leakage most likely requires a minor repair.